 Oil and natural gas operations involve many risks that even a combination of experience, knowledge and careful evaluation may not be able to overcome.
 The long-term commercial success of Peyto depends on its ability to find, acquire, develop and commercially produce oil and natural gas reserves.
-Without the continual addition of new reserves, any existing reserves Peyto may have at any particular time, and the production therefrom will decline over time as such existing reserves are exploited.
-A future increase in Peyto's reserves will depend not only on its ability to explore and develop any properties it may have from time to time, but also on its ability to select and acquire suitable producing properties or prospects.
-No assurance can be given that Peyto will be able to continue to locate satisfactory properties for acquisition or participation therein.
-Moreover, if such acquisitions or participations are identified, management of Peyto may determine that current markets, terms of acquisition and participation or pricing conditions make such acquisitions or participations uneconomic.
-There is no assurance that further commercial quantities of oil and natural gas will be discovered or acquired by Peyto.
+Without the continual addition of new reserves, Peyto's existing reserves, and the production from them, will decline over time as Peyto produces from such reserves.
+A future increase in Peyto's reserves will depend on both the ability of Peyto to explore and develop its existing properties and on its ability to select and acquire suitable producing properties or prospects.
+There is no assurance that Peyto will be able continue to find satisfactory properties to acquire or participate in.
+Moreover, management of Peyto may determine that current markets, terms of acquisition, participation or pricing conditions make potential acquisitions or participations uneconomic.
+There is also no assurance that Peyto will discover or acquire further commercial quantities of oil and natural gas.

-Future oil and natural gas exploration may involve unprofitable efforts, not only from dry wells, but also from wells that are productive but do not produce sufficient petroleum substances to return a profit after drilling, completing (including hydraulic fracturing), operating and other costs.
+Future oil and natural gas exploration may involve unprofitable efforts from dry wells as well as from wells that are productive but do not produce sufficient petroleum substances to return a profit after drilling, completing (including hydraulic fracturing), operating and other costs.
 Completion of a well does not assure a profit on the investment or recovery of drilling, completion and operating costs.

-Drilling hazards or environmental damage could greatly increase the cost of operations, and various field operating conditions may adversely affect the production from successful wells.
-These conditions include delays in obtaining governmental approvals or consents, shut-ins of connected wells resulting from extreme weather conditions, insufficient storage or transportation capacity or other geological and mechanical conditions.
-While diligent well supervision and effective maintenance operations can contribute to maximizing production rates over time, production delays and declines from normal field operating conditions cannot be eliminated and can be expected to adversely affect revenue and cash flow levels to varying degrees.
+Drilling hazards, environmental damage and various field operating conditions could greatly increase the cost of operations and adversely affect the production from successful wells.
+Field operating conditions include, but are not limited to, delays in obtaining governmental approvals or consents, and shut-ins of connected wells resulting from extreme weather conditions, insufficient storage or transportation capacity or other geological and mechanical conditions.
+While diligent well supervision and effective maintenance operations can contribute to maximizing production rates over time, it is not possible to eliminate production delays and declines from normal field operating conditions, which can negatively affect revenue and cash flow levels to varying degrees.

-Oil and natural gas exploration, development and production operations are subject to all the risks and hazards typically associated with such operations, including fire, explosion, blowouts, cratering, sour gas releases, spills or other environmental hazards, each of which could result in substantial damage to oil and natural gas wells, production facilities, other property and the environment or personal injury.
-In particular, Peyto may explore for and produce sour natural gas in certain areas.
+Oil and natural gas exploration, development and production operations are subject to all the risks and hazards typically associated with such operations, including, but not limited to, fire, explosion, blowouts, cratering, sour gas releases, and spills or other environmental hazards.
+These typical risks and hazards could result in substantial damage to oil and natural gas wells, production facilities, other property, the environment and personal injury.
+Particularly, Peyto may explore for and produce sour natural gas in certain areas.
 An unintentional leak of sour natural gas could result in personal injury, loss of life or damage to property and may necessitate an evacuation of populated areas, all of which could result in liability to Peyto.

 Oil and natural gas production operations are also subject to all the risks typically associated with such operations, including encountering unexpected formations or pressures, premature decline of reservoirs and the invasion of water into producing formations.
 Losses resulting from the occurrence of any of these risks may have a material adverse effect on Peyto's business, financial condition, results of operations and prospects.

-In accordance with industry practice, Peyto is not fully insured against all risks, nor are all risks insurable.
-Although Peyto maintains liability insurance in an amount that it considers consistent with industry practice, the nature of certain risks is such that liabilities could exceed policy limits or not be covered, in either event Peyto could incur significant costs.
+As is standard industry practice, Peyto is not fully insured against all risks, nor are all risks insurable.
+Although Peyto maintains liability insurance in an amount that it considers consistent with industry practice, liabilities associated with certain risks could exceed policy limits or not be covered.
+In either event Peyto could incur significant costs.

-Global Financial Crisis
+Global Financial Markets